yihui/yihui.org/content/en/2018-05-25-github-issue-format.md

 You may call me inconsiderate, but before I wrote this blog post, I have edited hundreds of Github issues as well as Stack Overflow posts over the years to correct their formatting problems.
 This three-backtick problem is only one of them.
 Other common problems include:

-1. Do not use verbatim code blocks, e.g., R comments are displayed as section headers because of the `#` character, or YAML metadata looks funny because `---` is interpreted as the second-level section header.
+1. Not using verbatim code blocks, e.g., R comments are displayed as section headers because of the `#` character, or YAML metadata looks funny because `---` is interpreted as the second-level section header.

-1. Use the blockquote environment for a verbatim code block, i.e., `>` instead of ```` ``` ````.
+1. Using the blockquote environment for a verbatim code block, i.e., `>` instead of ```` ``` ````.
 That is wrong.
 The Markdown content in the "blockquote" may look funny when it contains special characters, e.g., a line starting with `+` could become a list item.
 Unless you really intend to quote some words, always use the syntax for verbatim code blocks.
 If you are not sure if it should be a quote or a code block, use a code block.

-1. Do not indent the content nested within a list item.
+1. Not indenting the content nested within a list item.
 I guess many people don't know the four-space rule, either.
 I wish my eyes were not picky of such formatting issues...

-1. Do not put HTML tags in a pair of backticks.
+1. Not putting HTML tags in a pair of backticks.
 Because Github will ignore some HTML tags if you do not show them verbatim, the issue can look highly confusing to me.
 I remember once someone was talking about the `<meta>` tag, and I had no idea what the issue meant until I hit the edit button to edit his issue.

 Now I have reached to a point where I feel tired of editing issues to correct the formats.
 I guess we could blame it on the surprising Markdown syntax, but anyway, now if I see an incorrectly formatted issue, I tend to[^1] keep calm and quietly move on.